-In May 2014, the FASB issued amended guidance in the form of a FASB Accounting Standards Update on, "Revenue from Contracts with Customers".
+In May 2014, the Financial Accounting Standards Board ("FASB") issued amended guidance in the form of a FASB Accounting Standards Update ("ASU"), "Revenue from Contracts with Customers".
 The core principle of the new guidance is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods or services.
 The new guidance defines a five step process to achieve this core principle and, in doing so, additional judgments and estimates may be required within the revenue recognition process.
-The new standard will replace most of the existing revenue recognition standards in U.S. GAAP when it becomes effective on January 1, 2017.
-Early adoption is not permitted.
+The new standard will replace most of the existing revenue recognition standards in U.S. GAAP when it becomes effective.
+In July 2015, the FASB issued a one year deferral of the adoption date, which extended the effective date for the Company to January 1, 2018.
+Adoption prior to January 1, 2017, the original effective date, is not permitted.
 The new standard can be applied retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of the change recognized at the date of the initial application.
-The Company is assessing the potential impact of the new standard on financial reporting and has not yet selected a transition method by which we will adopt the standard in 2017.
+The Company is assessing the potential impact of the new standard on financial reporting and has not yet selected a transition method by which it will adopt the standard.